Premier Khrushchev authorized his Soviet field commanders in Cuba to

 Robert Hastings: "According to published sighting report data bases, they were decidedly conspicuous by their absence.
 Based on declassified U.S. government documents and the ufological literature, it appears that UFO activity during those ominous days of October 1962 was at a rather low level worldwide.
 This fact had always struck me as odd.
 Given other clusters of UFO activity at nuclear weapons laboratories and storage areas, or during periods of intense atomic testing in Nevada and the Pacific (and, later on, at U.S. Air Force ICBM sites outside various Strategic Air Command bases) one might predict that a UFO presence would be in evidence, in one form or another, during the planet's closest brush with nuclear catastrophe."

-There were six good radar cases BEFORE the crisis:
+There were six good radar cases BEFORE the crisis.
+Item # 4 (620418) was extremely interesting.
+It was a National Defense Alert case:

 On April 18th the Air Defense Command was alerted after an object was tracked by NORAD and ground witnesses as it traveled for 32-minutes from Oneida, New York across the midwest, through Kansas & Colorado, Utah, and the disappeared from Nellis AFB radar at 10,000 feet.
 Jets had been scrambled from two locations.
 Power outages were reported and the object made a turn toward the east and landed.
 There is quite a bit of information from numerous sources concerning this major incident, including Project Blue Book documents.
 It is very interesting that every one of these states except Utah, has or was in the process of obtaining ICBM Bases: New York, Plattsburg AFB; Kansas, Forbes AFB, McConnell AFB; Utah, Minuteman production at Air Force Plant 77 at Hill AFB; Idaho, Mountain Home AFB; Montana, Malmstrom AFB; New Mexico, Walker AFB; Wyoming, F. E. Warren AFB; Arizona, Davis Monthan AFB; California, Beale AFB.